 the LCD monitor, not in the USB camera’s optical path.)

 A word or two of warning.
 Use the monitor for achieving alignment and then watch the drill during the feed to avoid making holes in your fingers.
 Eye and hearing protection are not optional extras, but you didn’t need me to tell you this.

-Now stick a test board on the table and practise drilling to perfect your technique before you destroy something important!
+Now stick a test board on the table and practice drilling to perfect your technique before you destroy something important!
 Note that you may get some image shake as the drill powers up depending on the sturdiness of your bench but this won’t affect the accuracy of the hole centre so long as you hold the board steady.
 On technique, I turn the drill off between holes using an auxiliary switch on the power cord.
 I don’t use the switch on the Dremel (set to full speed) as this risks changing the alignment of the drill head.

 Remember to use sharp tungsten carbide drills at more than 30,000 RPM.
 If you haven’t discovered it for yourself already, small diameter drills made from high speed steels will loose their cutting edges very very quickly with FRP boards, get jolly hot, and then ruin your board.

 Recheck the drill alignment from time to time and whenever you change the drill bit or the position of the drill head (it takes just a second to lower the spinning drill into the focal plane and drag the application window back on centre), and drill a test hole at the edge of the board.
 Also be aware that with two layer boards, poor layer registration may cause the drill bit to bend producing off centre holes.
 With extreme misalignment and small drills you also risk snapping drills.